Clarifying Roles and Responsibilities

 Why is clarifying roles and responsibilities important and what are the typical roles?

-The Roles and Responsibility Policy defines the critical roles and responsibilities relating to your Management system whether this is an Integrated Management System (IMS) or specifically for one area such a Quality Management System (QMS), Information Security Management System (ISMS), Environmental Management System (EMS) or Artificial Intelligence Management System (AIMS).
+The Roles and Responsibility Policy defines the critical roles and responsibilities relating to your Management system whether this is an Integrated Management System (IMS) or specifically for one area such a Quality Management System (QMS), Information Security Management System (ISMS), Environmental Management System (EMS), Artificial Intelligence Management System (AIMS) or Cyber Assessment Framework (CAF).

 It is important that roles and responsibilities are clearly defined and allocated so everyone is clear who is responsible.